Best 5 days in Oahu itinerary: Covers whole island!

 Best time to visit Oahu

-If you are trying to avoid crowds, Oahu peak tourist season is during school breaks, so June to August, 2 weeks of winter break and spring break in April are very crowded.
+If you are trying to avoid crowds, Oahu’s peak tourist season is during school breaks, so June to August, two weeks of winter break, and spring break in April are very crowded.

 Summer break is usually less crowded than winter break.
-The 2 weeks during winter break from mid-December to January first week is the busiest tourist season as people fly to Hawaii to escape the harsh winters.
+The two weeks during winter break from mid-December to early January is the busiest tourist season as people fly to Hawaii during winter to escape the harsh winters of the mainland.
 But if that is when you can go, then go for it.

-September to November, and February, March months would be considered good months to visit if you do not have school going kids to worry about.
+September to November, February, March, and May months would be considered good months to visit if you do not have school-going kids to worry about.

-If you are island hopping, then also you should plan to spend at least 5 days in Oahu to see the main tourist attractions in Oahu.
+If you are island hopping, then you should also plan to spend at least five days in Oahu to see the main tourist attractions in Oahu.

 Flying into the Daniel K. Inouye International Airport (HNL) in Honolulu is the best way to reach Oahu.
 There are flights to HNL airport from most major US cities and even from international destinations.

-You can do a hybrid approach too like we did, that is use tours and Uber in Waikiki and then do a rental car for the days you want to explore the North Shore, South Shore and Windward side of Oahu.
+You can do a hybrid approach too, like we did, that is, use tours and Uber in Waikiki and South Shore and then do a rental car for the days you want to explore the North Shore, and the Windward (east) side of Oahu.

 Its best to bring most things you need with you as prices can be high here, considering most stuff is coming from the mainland.
 Below are a few essentials that you should definitely pack for a trip to Oahu:

-- Hawaiian style clothes – Hawaiian shirts, summer dresses, shorts, t-shirts, skirts, sun hat/cap
+- Hawaiian style clothes – Hawaiian shirts, summer dresses, shorts, t-shirts, skirts, sun hat/cap.
+Think florals!

 - Footwear – flip flops and sandals for the beach.
 Shoes for hiking, Water shoes for snorkeling to protect your feet from sharp rocks in the water.

-- Snorkeling gear – It’s cheaper to buy your own snorkeling gear then renting it daily.
+- Snorkeling gear – It’s cheaper to buy your own snorkeling gear than renting it daily.

 - Backpack and reusable water bottle – For all the day trips to the North Shore and Windward Side and hiking.